 BioMAX has several CentOS Linux workstations running the GNOME desktop dedicated for data collection.
 The naming convention for these workstations is b-biomax-controlroom-c-‘#’.
 There is also a dedicated machine for remote experiments, biomax-remote.
-The desktop in all these machines contains several icons that fast link to useful applications for the experiment, like the Albula monitor to view diffraction images, links to MXCuBE, ISPyB and the beamposition monitor tool.
+The desktop in all these machines contains several icons that fast link to useful applications for the experiment, like the Albula monitor or ADXV to view diffraction images, links to MXCuBE, EXI and the Beam Position monitor tool.
 Other software can be accessed from the Applications menu on the Desktop top bar.

 There are two HPC clusters available to all MAX IV users: